Clip time series#

 If the used dataset is a shapefile, the square will be replaced by shape geometry.

-When selecting the validation button, the module provides a summary of the download, which is a warning step to avoid downloading massive numbers of points on incorrectly defined parameters.
+When selecting the Validation button, the module provides a summary of the download (a warning step to avoid downloading massive numbers of points on incorrectly defined parameters).

 Select the only available button to send your images to GEE or Planet.

 To save space, the images will be removed from your Google Drive after the creation of the .pdf file.